massimilianogoi/Stockfish/Readme.md

 the 50-move rule.

-## Compiling Stockfish Polyglot yourself from the sources
+## Compiling Stockfish yourself from the sources

-On Unix-like systems, it should be possible to compile Stockfish Polyglot directly from the source code with the included Makefile.
+On Unix-like systems, it should be possible to compile Stockfish directly from the source code with the included Makefile.

-Stockfish Polyglot has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.
+Stockfish has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

 In general it is recommended to run `make help` to see a list of make